-This scheme has gained programme entry, subject to receiving conditional approval from the CWLEP upon receipt of the Outline Business Case.
-If successful, a conditional offer letter will be issued by the CWLEP to the Council, outlining the grant parameters requiring signatories for acceptance from the; Director of Governance, Director of Finance and the Council's Section 151 Officer.
+This scheme has gained programme entry, and conditional approval from the CWLEP upon receipt of the Outline Business Case.
+A conditional offer letter has been issued by the CWLEP and signed by the Council, outlining the grant parameters.
 The Full Council Paper in July 2016 facilitates this process (refer to Appendix M).